jnizniowski/OMDL/README.md

 ### XPath or CSS selectors?

 If you're from marketing or web analytics world, it's likely you at least have heard of CSS selectors.
-But XPath is not so common.
 But there are cases when XPath is more reliable than CSS.
-I'm not an expert, but I'll leave you with some rules of thumb.
+I'm not an expert on that matter, but I'll leave you with some rules of thumb.

 1. If you know CSS selectors, use them as much as possible - they're easier to read.
 2. If you can rely on `id` attributes - both options are equally good.
-3. If you want to randomize the choice, use a CSS selector, but don't make it too broad.
+3. If you want to randomize the choice (e.g. any link with class "button"), use a CSS selector, but don't make it too broad.
 4. If you aim to click a specific element and its CSS is dynamically modified or useless to create selectors (no id, no classes) - use XPath.
 5. If in doubt, use XPath - they tend to be more reliable.